In this article, you will find about the staff augmentation model and how it can be helpful for your business. Also...

 - A ballpark estimate usually presents a range of costs the project might fall into.
-It’s especially useful for the client to be able to decide if this is in line with their budget and if they can afford it at all.
+It’s beneficial for the client to decide if this is in line with their budget and afford it.

 - A budget estimate is a more detailed cost breakdown for a project, usually including a general project plan.

-- A definite statement of work (SoW) estimate outlines all the elements of the project along with their cost and a contingency plan.
+- A definite statement of work (SoW) estimate outlines all the project elements, along with their cost and a contingency plan.